 The Halloween of our youth may have been more about dressing up like cartoon characters and prancing around the neighborhood asking for candy, but we want more from our holidays once we grow up.
 Plenty of destinations around the world make for great places to spend Halloween, sometimes simply because they’re notorious for excellent parties — but if you prefer to focus on the more hair-raising aspects of the holiday, this list of haunted places around the world is for you.

-There are 25 haunted spots featured on this list, and plenty more around the world besides what is listed below.
+There are 25 haunted spots featured on this list, and plenty more around the world besides.
 How do you pick just one each year in which to spend your Halloween?
-Well, the good news is that these places retain their scary reputation year-round, so even if only one of them makes the cut for October 31st this year you can turn the rest into a frightening world tour if you want.
+Well, the good news is that these places retain their scary reputations year-round, so even if only one of them makes the cut for October 31st this year you can turn the rest into a frightening world tour if you want.
 It may not be a relaxing trip, but at least you’ll keep your adrenaline going at full speed.

-Here are 25 haunted places to spend Halloween.
+Here are 25 haunted places around the world to spend Halloween.

 1. New Orleans, USA

 New Orleans is a city of ghosts and vampires, and even if you don’t believe in those legends there’s no getting around the city’s famous history of voodoo and black magic.
 It doesn’t take much imagination to see how one of the above-ground cemeteries — the so-called “Cities of the Dead” — would make a fine setting for a ghost story.

 Another city that seems tailor-made for ghost stories and murder mysteries is Venice, with its dense warren of narrow alleys which sometimes dead-end on a canal impossible to see until it’s almost too late.
 Add to that the smaller islands in the lagoon that served as mass graves during Venice’s many bouts with the plague (and one island which was once home to an insane asylum, now abandoned) and you’ve set the stage for a few sleepless nights.